SoftwareAG/c8y-docs/src/documents/guides/rest/introduction.html.md

 <img src="/guides/rest/postmanenvironment.png" alt="Postman environment setup" style="max-width: 50%">

 > A simple way to determine the correct value for the "auth" key is to use a web tool.
-Example: Assume your username is "me" and your password is "secret".
-Go to http://ostermiller.org/calc/encode.html, type "me:secret" into the text area, then click the "Encode" button in the row "Base 64".
-The resulting text is "bWU6c2VjcmV0".
-Use "Basic bWU6c2VjcmV0" as value for "auth".
+Example: Assume your tenant name is "tenant", your username is "me" and your password is "secret".
+Go to http://ostermiller.org/calc/encode.html, type "tenant/me:secret" into the text area, then click the "Encode" button in the row "Base 64".
+The resulting text is "dGVuYW50L21lOnNlY3JldA==".
+Use "Basic dGVuYW50L21lOnNlY3JldA==" as value for "auth".

 Now start exploring the API.